 College property is primarily dedicated to academic, student life, and administrative functions.
 However, it also represents the “marketplace of ideas,” and especially for students, many areas of campus represent a public forum for speech and other expressive activities.
 Colleges may place restrictions on expressive activities occurring indoors; but especially for students and student organizations, the outdoor areas of campus remain venues for free expression, including speeches, demonstrations, and the distribution of literature.

 Indoors or outdoors, colleges shall not interfere with the rights of individuals and groups to the free expression of their views or impermissibly regulate their speech based on its content or viewpoint.
 RCC reserves the right to establish reasonable time, place, and manner restrictions on expressive activity.
 Such restrictions must be content-neutral, narrowly tailored to serve a significant governmental interest, and allow ample alternative channels for communication of the information.

 No event or expressive activity shall be permitted to violate or hinder the rights of others within the campus community or substantially disrupt normal college operations.

 A. Reserving Campus Facilities:

-1. If students, student organizations, or college employees desire to reserve campus facilities, they shall submit their requests to the office of the dean of student development.
+1. If students, student organizations, or college employees desire to reserve campus facilities, they can submit their requests to the office of the Dean of Student Development.

 2. If individuals or organizations who are not members of the college community (i.e., not students, student organizations, or college employees) desire to reserve campus facilities, they must be sponsored by a recognized student organization or the college to conduct expressive activities or events on campus.